 Metahaven: Field Report will be complemented by a series of public programs developed by RMIT Design Hub Gallery curators Kate Rhodes, Fleur Watson and creative producer Nella Themelios.

-RMIT Design Hub Gallery Team: Kate Rhodes, Fleur Watson, Nella Themelios, Erik North, Tim McLeod, Michaela Bear, Síofra Lyons, Ari Sharp, Simon Maisch, Robert Jordan, Gavin Bell, Jessica Wood, Mason Cox, Ian Bunyi, Luke Pringipas.
+RMIT Design Hub Gallery Team: Kate Rhodes, Fleur Watson, Nella Themelios, Erik North, Tim McLeod, Michaela Bear, Síofra Lyons, Ari Sharp, Simon Maisch, Robert Jordan, Mason Cox, Duncan Freedman, Ian Bunyi, Luke Pringipas.